DRP60/SPaRTAN/PySPaRTAN_preRelease/README.md

 	 It will generate .so (Mac or Linux), or .pyd (Windows) files needed for the next steps.

-### Cross-validation
+## Usage
 SPaRTAN model has 4 parameters spectrumA, spectrumB, rsL2 and lambda.
-Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values of those parameters.
-Here we explain step by step
+Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values for those parameters.
+Here we explain step by step:

 **Load the data**